 On June 6, 2016, the City Council adopted the FY 2017 budget, which included funding for the creation of a new Economic Development Director for the City.
-City Administration hopes to have a candidate on board by the end of February 2017.
+After a nationwide search, Suzanne Pegg, Vice President for Global Business Development and Marketing for the Pittsburgh Regional Alliance, was selected for this position.
+Ms. Pegg will start with the City on May 1st.